Solvability and uniqueness criteria for generalized Sylvester-type equations: Introduction

 \begin{definition} {\rm(Reciprocal free and $*$-reciprocal free set) \cite{bk06,ksw09}}.
 Let $\cS$ be a subset of $\CC\cup\{\infty\}$.
 We say that $\cS$ is \begin{itemize} \item[{\rm(a)}] {\rm reciprocal free} if $\la\neq \mu^{-1},$ for all $\la,\mu\in \cS$; \item[{\rm(b)}] {\rm $*$-reciprocal free} if $\la\neq (\overline \mu)^{-1},$ for all $\la,\mu\in \cS$. \end{itemize} This definition includes the values $\la=0,\infty$, with the customary assumption $\la^{-1}=(\overline\la)^{-1}=\infty,0$, respectively. \end{definition}

-Before stating the characterization for the uniqueness of solution in the general case, we recall here the main result in \cite{di16}, namely the characterization of the uniqueness of solution of \eqref{gensylv} when all coefficients are square and with the same size.
+Before stating the characterization of the uniqueness of solution in the general case, we recall here the main result in \cite{di16}, namely the characterization of the uniqueness of solution of \eqref{gensylv} when all coefficients are square and have the same size.

 \begin{theorem} {\rm\cite[Th.
 15]{di16}} Let $A,B,C,D\in\CC^{n\times n}$ and let $\cQ(\la)=\left[\begin{smallmatrix} \la D^\star & B^\star\\A & \la C\end{smallmatrix}\right]$.
 Then the equation $AXB+CX^\star D= E$ has a unique solution, for any right-hand side $E$, if and only if $\cQ(\la)$ is regular and: \begin{itemize} \item If $\star=\top$, $\Lambda(\cQ)\setminus\{\pm1\}$ is reciprocal free and $m_1(\cQ)=m_{-1}(\cQ)\leq1$. \item If $\star=*$, $\Lambda(\cQ)$ is $*$-reciprocal free. \end{itemize} \end{theorem}